rohana96/NeuralRadianceFields/README.md

  ```

 As expected, the rendering with a higher network capacity has a sharper rendering.
 The smaller network also results
-in more spurious rendering which reflects as flickering in the redering (can be seen on a closer look).
+in more spurious rendering which reflects as flickering in the rendering (can be seen on a closer look).

 But what I find worth-noting is the fact that the network parameters had to increase more than 4 times in number
 for what doesn't seem like a lot of improvement visually.
 This again points towards how the computation requirement